-When an IP phone requests an SSL connection with a server, the IP phone should verify that whether the server can be trusted.
+When an IP phone requests an SSL connection with a server, the IP phone should verify whether the server can be trusted.
 The server sends its certificate to the IP phone and the IP phone verifies this certificate based on its trusted certificates list.
-The SIP VP-T49G IP phones have 30 built-in trusted certificates.
-The SIP- SIP-T58V/T58A/T56A/ CP960 IP phones have 186 built-in trusted certificates.
-The SIP-
+For more information on the built-in trusted certificates, refer to Appendix B Trusted Certificate Authority List.
+The IP phone supports uploading 10 custom trusted certificates (CA certificates) at most.
+For more information on customizing a trusted certificate, refer to Appendix C Creating Custom Certificates.